anthonySemaan01/IEA/README.md

 [csv_ensemble2.zip](https://github.com/anthonySemaan01/IEA/files/9919993/csv_ensemble2.zip)

+These weights are used for both models 1 and 2.
+For the rest of the models, downloading the weights in ./weights is sufficient.

 Download and extract these 2 zip folders.
 CSV files in ensemble1 put them in datasets/training/vector.
 CSV files in ensemble2 put them in datasets/training/vector2

 ```bash
 pip install -r requirements.txt
 ```

 ## File Structure

 This API follows a Domain Driven Structure with some changes:

 ```bash
 .
 ├── api